Protein Pasta Recipe | Vegan Bolognese

 Recipe Note

-Pasta and protein are an unusual combination for many – but yes, pasta can also be part of a balanced, protein-rich diet.
+Pasta and protein are an unusual combo for many – but yes, pasta can also be part of a balanced, protein-rich diet.
 Combined with fresh vegetables and a light sauce, pasta becomes a balanced lunch.

 Of course, you can still use protein-rich pasta made from legumes (lentils, chickpeas, etc.) and add EVEN more protein to your dish.
-Pasta made from black beans is particularly trendy right now!
+Pasta made from black beans is especially trendy right now!
 Alternatively, you can simply add these legumes directly as protein sources to your sauce and cook a kind of chili sin carne!

 How can you make a protein sauce yourself?

-Our Protein Powder: Vetain’s Vegan Protein Neutral
+Our protein powder: Vetain's Vegan Protein Neutral

 • With organic ingredients